Advancing Trustworthy AI

 To be trustworthy, AI technologies must appropriately reflect characteristics such as accuracy, explainability and interpretability, privacy, reliability, robustness, safety, and security or resilience to attacks – and ensure that bias is mitigated.
 Factors such as fairness and transparency should be considered, particularly during deployment or use.
 In addition, the broader impacts of AI on society must be considered, such as implications for the workforce.
 Developing and using AI in ways that are ethical, reduce bias, promote fairness, and protect privacy is essential for fostering a positive effect on society consistent with core U.S. values.

 Advancing trustworthy AI requires a multifaceted approach, including R&D investments addressing key technical challenges, development of metrics, standards, and assessment tools to measure and evaluate AI trustworthiness, engagement in the development of AI technical standards, governance approaches for the use of AI in the public and private sectors, and preparing a diverse and inclusive workforce for the jobs of the future.
+It also requires international collaborations and partnerships, which are described on the International Cooperation page of this website.

 Research and Development for Trustworthy AI